 The In-House Counsel Experience: A Skills and Simulation Seminar

-The two-credit seminar will serve as an introduction to the work of in-house counsel.
-Each class will involve simulations of real-life scenarios that general counsels and other in-house counsel confront.
+This two-credit seminar will serve as an introduction to the work of in-house counsel.
+Each class will involve simulation of real-life scenarios that general counsels and other in-house counsel confront.
 The class will cover general principles on the effective, prudential practice of in-house law and risk management.
-The class will also delve into specific areas of in-house practice that are pillars of in-house work: ethics, employment law and relations, data management (classification, privacy, and security), regulations and compliance, management of outside counsel, and counsel’s role in negotiations.
+The class will also delve into specific areas of in-house practice that are pillars of in-house work: ethics, employment law and relations, data management (classification, privacy, and security), contracts, regulations and compliance, management of outside counsel, and counsel’s role in negotiations.

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.